mockk/mockk/doc/md/jdk16-access-exceptions.md

 # JDK 16+ access exceptions

 ### Problem symptoms
-On JDK 16 and above you may encounter `InaccessibleObjectException` or `IllegalAccessException` in following known cases:
+On JDK 16 and above you may encounter `InaccessibleObjectException` or `IllegalAccessException` in the following known cases:
 1. _Some_ usages of `mockkStatic` on Java standard library classes, e.g.
    ```kotlin
    mockkStatic(Instant::class)